 We may incur significant non-cash charges related to impairments of our long-lived assets, including goodwill and indefinite-lived intangible assets.
 Although we did not record any such charges during 2015, we are required to perform periodic impairment reviews of those assets at least annually.
 In 2012, In-Process Research and Development, or IPR&D, acquired from Serum Institute, was immediately impaired as it was not acquired in connection with a business combination.
-The carrying value of goodwill on our balance sheet that is subject to impairment reviews was approximately \$3.29 million and \$3.46 million at December 31, 2015 and 2014, respectively, and the carrying value of our indefinite-lived assets was \$9.24 million and \$9.75 million at December 31, 2015 and 2014, respectively.
+The carrying value of goodwill on our balance sheet that is subject to impairment reviews was approximately \$3.29 million at March 31, 2016 and December 31, 2015, and \$3.46 million at December 31, 2014 and the carrying value of our indefinite-lived assets was \$9.24 million at March 31, 2016 and December 31, 2015, and \$9.75 million at December 31, 2014.
 To the extent future reviews conclude that the expected future cash flows generated from our business activities are not sufficient to recover the carrying value of these assets, we will be required to measure and record an impairment charge to write-down these assets to their realizable values and those impairment charges could be equal to the entire carrying value.